fraktalio/fstore-sql/README.md

 # fstore-sql (event store based on the Postgres database)

 This project is enabling event-sourcing and *pool-based* event-streaming patterns by using SQL (PostgreSQL) only.
-No additional tools, frameworks or programming languages are required at this level.
+No additional tools, frameworks, or programming languages are required at this level.

 - `event-sourcing` data pattern (by using PostgreSQL database) to durably store events
     - Append events to the ordered, append-only log, using `entity id`/`decider id` as a key